VPS Hosting Explained: What It Is and When You Need It

 Virtualization in VPS is a technology that splits a single machine into multiple server environments that share the resources.
 It helps with better performance, security, and control, making it ideal for growing websites or applications.

 Users in VPS hosting get root access, meaning they can install software, modify settings, or even reboot their VPS.
 However, this does not affect other environments on the same physical server.
+This isolation mimics the experience of a dedicated server but at a fraction of the cost.

 To make it easier to understand: